Bob Cluck: Coaching and managing

 Cluck managed the Dubuque Packers in 1975 and for part of the 1976 season.
 In 1975, he led them to a record of 58-67, which placed the team seventh in the standings.
 He was also the manager in 1976.
 He was a scout and Director of Instruction for the Houston Astros from 1977 to 1981.
 During the 1979, 1980, and 1981 seasons he held the position of "Interim Major League Pitching Coach" when Pitching Coach Mel Wright developed cancer.
 With the Astros he signed All-Star Dave Smith (219 career saves).

 He became the Director of Player Development for the San Diego Padres from 1982 to 1983.
-During his tenure as Farm Director, the Padres developed Tony Gwynn, Robbie and Sandy Alomar Jr., John Kruk, Ozzie Guillén, Mitch Williams, Ed Wojna, Benito Santiago, and many others.
+During his tenure as Farm Director, the Padres developed Tony Gwynn, Robbie and Sandy Alomar Jr., John Kruk, Ozzie Guillén, Mitch Williams, Ed Wojna, Benito Santiago, Jimmy Jones, Dave Dravecky, Kevin McReynolds and many others.
 From 1984 to 1985, he managed the Las Vegas Stars, going 71-65 and 65-79 in those seasons, respectively.
 He led the team to a third-place finish in 1984, which earned them a spot in the playoffs.

 From 1990 to 1993, he served as the pitching coach for the Houston Astros, and helped develop Darryl Kile, Pete Harnisch, Mark Portugal, and Curt Schilling.
 From 1996 to 1998 he served as the pitching coach for the Oakland Athletics.
 He quit that job in the spring of 1998 after a disagreement with rookie General Manager Billy Beane.
 He is the only coach in Major League history to be nominated for the Branch Rickey Award for community service (A's in 1997).

 He served as a Major League Scout for the Montreal Expos (1999–2001), and then became the Major League Pitching coach for the Detroit Tigers from 2003 to 2005 with long-time friend and Manager Alan Trammell.
 He was a baseball consultant for the San Diego Padres system from 2006 to 2009, and is now a Major League Scout for The Tampa Bay Rays.
-He lives in La Mesa, California with his wife Teri of 46 years, has two daughters (Jennifer and Amber), and two grandsons, Wyatt Robert Lee and Atticus Floyd Lee.
-For 35 years, he was the director and founder of the San Diego School of Baseball.
-In 2007, he was inducted into the San Diego State University Hall of Fame.
-He has written ten books on baseball including his Play Better Baseball and has sold nearly 300,000 books worldwide.
+He lives in La Mesa, California with his wife Teri of 56 years, has two daughters (Jennifer and Amber), and two grandsons, Wyatt Robert Lee and Atticus Floyd Lee.
+Until 1999, he performed with “Cluck and the Chickens”, a garage band formed in 1966 at San Diego State University.